Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Prostitute.
 Well, it depends in certain places, probably.

 I was going to say it's still.
-When's the last time they have banned federally some sort of demand market?
+When's the last time time they have banned federally some sort of demand market?
 Narcotics.

 Narcotics?
 Not